Yael Abecassis: Biography

 Yael Abecassis was born in Ashkelon, Israel, to parents of Moroccan Jewish descent.
 Abecassis married Israeli actor Lior Miller in 1996 and has one child.
 They divorced in 2003.
 She is currently married to entrepreneur and philanthropist Ronny Douek.
 Abecassis is the daughter of Raymonde Abecassis, a Moroccan-Israeli singer and actress.

 Modeling and acting career

 Yael Abecassis began modeling at the age of 14.
 She later branched into television and film, appearing in commercials and starring as Rivka in Kadosh, a 1999 retelling of The Dybbuk directed by Amos Gitai.
 In the 1990s, she starred as a host on Israeli television programs for children, and produced music videos for babies and young children.
 Towards the end of the 1990s, she left television to pursue a career as a dramatic actress.
 She starred in several Amos Gitai movies and has won favorable reviews, especially in France.

 Film production

 In 2012, Abecassis opened a film production company, Cassis Films.
 The company's first film, Aya, was one of five international shorts nominated for the 2015 Oscars.

+Personal life

+In 1996, Abecassis married the actor Lior Miller and that same year the couple had a son.
+In 2003 the two divorced.

+From 2004, she was in a relationship with businessman Ronny Douek, and the two had a son in 2005.
+The couple separated in 2014.

+Since 2018, she has been in a relationship with nightlife personality Tzach Bar and resides in Rishpon.